jbush001/NyuziProcessor/software/librender/README.md

 This is a 3D rendering library that attempts to fully exploit hardware multithreading and SIMD.

-The pipeline is structured as follows:
+# Pipeline

-### Geometry Phase
+## Geometry Phase
 There are two steps to this, which execute in sequence for each draw call in the queue.
 Each one finishes completely before the next starts.